Amritpal-001/Deep-learning/self_supervised/BYOL/Readme.md

 ![Architecture design](Images/BYOL_architecture.png)

 ## Why self-supervised learning?
-Labelled data is hard to get, especially in medical imaging.
-Ability to use learn model labels all by itself would boost applications where AI can help ease the work flow.
+Labeled data is hard to get, especially in medical imaging.
+The ability to use learn model labels all by itself would boost applications where AI can help ease the workflow.

 ## Why BYOL approach?
-BYOL apporach elimantes the need for negative image.
-BYOL paper was able to achieve state of the art results in self-supervised learning models.
+BYOL approach eliminates the need for a negative image.
+BYOL paper was able to achieve state-of-the-art results in self-supervised learning models.

 ## Experiment Details
 - Self supervised Base model used  - BYOL + ResNet50